Jacques Visschers

 Jacques Visschers (6 December 1940 – 21 August 2020) was a Dutch footballer who played as a forward.
 He spent his entire football career at NAC Breda, from 1948 until 1971, when he retired from football.

-After his football career, Visschers was NAC Breda's team manager, one of the founders and a board member of the VVCS and a board member of the S.C.F.
-Jacques Visschers was a member of the KNVB’s arbitration committee and was a member of NAC Breda's supervisory board.
-Visschers also was a member of the Order of Orange-Nassau and a member of honour of NAC Breda.
+After his football career, Visschers was a team manager for NAC Breda, and a founder and member of the board of the VVCS.
+Visschers was also a member of the KNVB’s arbitration committee and NAC Breda's supervisory board.

+Visschers was a member of the Order of Orange-Nassau and a member of honour of NAC Breda.

 Club career

 Early years

-Born in Amsterdam in 1940, Jacques Visschers only lived shortly in the Dutch capital.
-His father was originally from Breda and was temporarily transferred there for his work.
-At the age of 7 Visschers wanted to play for NAC Breda, but because he was Catholic, his neighbourhood supported Breda's V.V.
-Baronie and he was too young, he did not join NAC Breda.
+Born in Amsterdam in 1940, Visschers grew up in Breda — his family had temporarily moved to Amsterdam for his father's work.
+At the age of 7 Visschers wanted to play for NAC Breda but he did not join because he was Catholic, his neighbourhood supported Breda's VV Baronie, and he was too young.
 When he turned 9 years old, he played his first youth match for NAC Breda.
-During his younger career he played as an attacking midfielder.
-Cor Kools advised him at the age of 18 to become a striker.
+During his younger career he played as an attacking midfielder but, at 18, Cor Kools advised him to become a striker.

 Senior career

 On 6 March 1960 Visschers made his debut for NAC Breda in the away match against Sittardia.
-In 1961 he became a semi professional football player, in which he earned 1500 guilders a year.
-In 1965 NAC was relegated to the Eerste Divisie, an event which Visschers held himself responsible for.
-“I always say it's my fault.
+In 1961 he became a semi professional football player, earning 1500 guilders a year.
+In 1965 NAC was relegated to the Eerste Divisie, an event which Visschers held himself responsible for, saying “I always say it's my fault.
 Normally I scored 10 to 15 goals a season.
 That season I only scored two goals”.
 At that time Visschers also thought about retirement.

-In his opinion football became too harsh and the technical players became the victim.
-On 6 June 1971 Visschers played his last match for NAC against MVV.
+On 6 June 1971 Visschers played his last match for NAC against MVV Maastricht.
 After 282 matches, in which he scored 129 goals, he retired from professional football.